pascalbe-dev/ulauncher-repo-opener/README.md

 ## Features

-- supported editors: intellij, vscode
+- supported editors: intellij (community and ultimate), vscode (normal and insiders)
 - open your local git repositories quickly with your recently used editor
 - open your local git repositories quickly with a shorthand for your preferred editor